Master of Laws

 Leading academics and industry professionals will teach your courses in various formats throughout the UNSW academic calendar's three terms.
 Some of your classes will run for three hours per week over a teaching term, while in others, courses may arrange the class hours more intensively to allow you to focus entirely on your research project.
 Courses are offered either online or involve in-person classes.
 Depending on what courses you choose, it may be possible to complete your LLM fully online.

-To help you plan your timetable, you can view the 2023 Postgraduate course offerings for the UNSW Master of Laws as well as the 2024 Postgraduate course offerings.
+To help you plan your timetable, you can view the 2024 Postgraduate course offerings for the UNSW Master of Laws.

 Future careers